prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Vehicle Accident Prevention System/README.md

 ## Short Description

 The project deals with prevention of accident by sending alarm and a warning message to the driver if there are other vehicles in the vicinity.
-It also has a feature of automatic breaking system which turns on when any vehicle is too closethan the given threshold distance.
+It also has a feature of automatic breaking system which turns on when any vehicle is too close than the given threshold distance.

 ## Workflow of the Project